OOTR-Ladder/kaepora/resources/web/content/en/documentation.md

    the skill gap between the two players.
  - You need to complete a few races to lower your _rating deviation_ and reach the required threshold to appear in the leaderboards.
- - Not racing for a week will slightly decrease your rating and increase your _rating deviation_.
+ - Not racing for a week will slightly increase your _rating deviation_.

 [1]: https://en.wikipedia.org/wiki/Glicko_rating_system